calebt97/TaylorTextPad/README.md

 ##                                                      How To Run:
 Simply download the entire set of files in either a zip file or clone it.
-Then hit run using the JVM in your text editor.
-It has no dependencies.
+There are no dependencies or additional libraries.

 ##                                                      How to Contribute:
 This project is no longer open to further contributions.